 Step 2 – Fitting Gutter Brackets

 You should start fitting the guttering with the section which attaches to the downpipe (and which has the downpipe outlet), as the position of the downpipe cannot really move too much if it is to remain over the ground-level drain.
-All of the other section of guttering can be adjusted to accommodate this first section easily.
+All of the other sections of guttering can be adjusted to accommodate this first section easily.

 Fit the first bracket near the top of the fascia board, no more than 50mm (5cm) below the level of the roof tiles.
 If your guttering uses a short, separate outlet section, rather than having an outlet at the end of a run, position this directly over the ground-level drain using a plumb line.
 Attach this to the fascia over the drain using two brackets or integrated fixing points.